DIFC & ADGM Compliance Remediation

 Our compliance remediation offering can help you to avoid regulatory action.

-- past business review – we will identify areas of non-compliance and provide a workable solution
+- past business review – we will identify areas of non-compliance, discuss them with senior management, and provide a workable solution.

 - client file review – a key area of our AML offering, we review onboarding processes, client classification, client agreements and retention of records, as many regulatory actions focus on AML deficiencies

-- staff training – we can assist you with identifying the best way to train your staff on the relevant changes with face-to-face, eLearning, case studies or roundtable.
+- staff training – following a remediation review, we can assist you with identifying the best way to train your staff on the relevant changes with face-to-face, eLearning, case studies or roundtable.

 Sound and timely responses to enforcement action are vital to reduce any regulatory sanctions and to manage any reputational risk.
 Any enforcement action which is published has the opportunity to acknowledge your response to the situation and could impact the level of fine or severity of the regulatory action taken against you.